What is Permanent Supportive Housing?

 Individuals who are coming from homelessness with a disabling condition are typically identified through outreach teams and put on a coordinated entry list to prioritize those with the most immediate needs.
 Sometimes, units are developed for a specific disability such as serious and persistent mental illness or a developmental disability.

-What is the Coordinate Entry System (CES)?
+What is the Coordinated Entry System (CES)?

 Designed by the U.S. Department of Housing and Urban Development (HUD) to coordinate services and housing for the homeless, CES requires counties to adopt a standard assessment, prioritization, and referral process with a focus to ensure fair and equal access to the services available in any given county.
 As a result, CES prioritizes the most vulnerable or at-risk homeless individuals or families for permanent housing placements first.